khietbt/khietbt.github.io/about.md

 ![](me.jpg)

-A experienced software developer / architect in IT industry with strong ability in analyzing issues and providing appropriate solutions.
+Experienced software developer / architect in IT industry with a strong ability in analyzing issues and providing appropriate solutions.

-After graduating in 2008 as a B.S of Computer Engineering in HUST, I had chances to join many projects in 4 companies and multiple projects which brought me not only chances to face & solve variety of problems, but also a solid understanding in microservices, performance, and scalability.
+Graduated with a B.S. in Computer Engineering from Hanoi University of Science and Technology.
+Proficient in Java, C++, Spring, Maven, and various database technologies.
+Solid foundation in microservices, performance optimization, and scalability.

 # Personal Info

+* **Name:** Bui Thanh Khiet
-Tel: +84 0976800301
+* **Tel:** +84 0976800301

-Email: khietbt@gmail.com
+* **Email:** khietbt@gmail.com

 # Technical Skills

-* Backend: Java, C++, Spring, Maven
+* **Backend:** Java, C++, Spring, Maven
-* Database: MySQL, Postgres, Oracle
+* **Database:** MySQL, Postgres, Oracle
-* Tools: IntelliJ IDEA, Vim, Postman
+* **Tools:** IntelliJ IDEA, Vim, Postman

 # Work History

 ## **Jun 2020 - Oct 2023**

+Worked as a solution architect in LKO - A startup with eLearning products.

 ### ***Learning Management System***

+A group of systems supported teaching operations.

+My responsibilities:
-I joined the team and started building this system from scratch by applying Spring Cloud Microservices architecture.
+* Led the team to build this system from scratch by applying Spring Cloud Microservices architecture.

-I took roles of talking to BAs/stakeholders to clear requirements, then providing solutions, breaking solutions into small/simple tasks (which team meambers can follow), defining new processes.
+* Collaborated with BAs/stakeholders to define requirements, provide solutions, and provide them into manageable tasks

-I was also in charge of analyzing logs, reports to detect and solve technical debts.
+* Analyzed logs, reports to identify and solve technical debts.

 ## **Apr 2018 - Jun 2020**

+Worked as a solution architect in Topica - A startup providing eLearning products.

 ### ***Payment Service***

+It was an internal application to help BoD keep tracks of expenditures.

+My responsibilities:

-It was my first time developing an application using Java / Spring Boot And ReactJs.
+* Led a team building the app using Java / Spring Boot And ReactJs.
+* Provided solutions, reviewed source code...

 ### ***Edumall Data Warehouse***

 Edumall was a Topica's product and it had been using an external data warehouse.

+My responsibilities:

+* Analyzed business requirements
-I rewrote this warehouse using Cloudera Eco system.
+* Rewrote this warehouse using Cloudera Eco system.

 ## **Jul 2010 - Apr 2018**